alexrudnick/dissertation/BURNDOWN.md

       though? --> have to keep track of the surface form, not the lemma.
         * REALLY FIXED worse than that -- the "surface form" might contain underscores because it was an MWE found my earlier preprocessing.
-  * For word2vec, one major interesting question is how are we going to use those features?
-What do they do in the word representations paper?
-The open question is how you use word representation to model a context?
     * You want to take the word vectors from the sentence and combine them into a vector representing the current context.
 There are several things you could try to do this combination: